DrLuke/easyarrow/README.md

-# simplearrow
+# easyarrow

-Simply plot arrows using a single command.
+Easily plot single or multiple arrows using a single command.

 ## Arguments
 ### 2D-Arrows